-The BC First Nations Health Governance Structure was created by and for First Nations to bring decision-making closer to home.
+The BC First Nations Health Governance Structure was created by and for First Nations in BC to bring decision-making closer to home.
 Within the structure, the FNHA, FNHC, FNHDA and the Tripartite Committee on First Nations Health committed to work together based on reciprocal accountability - collaborating at all levels to achieve shared goals and living up to individual and collective commitments - to build a more integrated health system for First Nations people.
 Reciprocal accountability also commits us to work together as partners to develop responses, measures and strategies when faced with challenges.

 For the duration of our Plan, the FNHA will continue to focus on the 7 Directives and build upon the partnerships, engagement pathways and the structures on which our collective work is based.
-Applying what we have learned from past engagements, we remain focused on health system transformation and decolonization for the benefit of First Nations across BC.
-We will advance work with health governance partners to take action on First Nations priorities around embedding First Nations health and wellness perspectives throughout the system.
-We will also work to influence a broader, more wholistic perspective of health and wellness that encompasses the Social Determinants of Health, recognizing the importance of UNDRIP for our work and for the health system.
+Applying what we have learned from past engagements, we remain focused on health system transformation and decolonization for the benefit of First Nations in BC.
+We will advance work with health governance partners to take action on First Nations priorities around embedding First Nations Perspectives on Health and Wellness throughout the system.
+We will also work to influence a broader, more wholistic perspective of health and wellness that addresses the social determinants of First Nations health and wellness and recognizes the foundational importance of UNDRIP for our work and the health system.